 Local insurers are cheaper, although they won’t usually provide any travel-related cover and only offer care through a specific network of hospitals or doctors.

 Schools And Education In Vietnam For Expat Families

 If you’re moving to Vietnam with children, you’ll need to know a bit about the schooling system – and while international schools are relatively expensive, they’re also of good quality.

-Most expat children go to a private or international school.
-While common in Southeast Asia, these schools are recent phenomena in Vietnam, with the first schools only having been around for 30 years or less.
+Most expat children go to private or international schools.
+While common in Southeast Asia, these schools are a recent phenomenon in Vietnam, with the first schools only having been around for 30 years or less.

-There can be long waiting lists, given the number of expats in the country, so it’s advisable to apply as far in advance as possible.
+Given the number of expats in the country, there can be long waiting lists, so it’s advisable to apply as far in advance as possible.

 Many Vietnamese international schools are British – teaching is the number one job for expats.

 However, learning styles are somewhat different.

 Vietnamese culture means that children are used to sitting quietly and having a passive education instead of active participation and practical learning, which western children are more used to.